Looking for current Enbridge rebates for this year? You’re in luck - Enbridge Gas is committed to helping you save money!

 Well, Enbridge makes it even easier than that.
 They have some handy videos ready for you to help you install your new smart thermostat.

-Just jump on this one quickly because this offer disappears on December 17, 2018.
+Just jump on this one quickly because this offer disappears on December in this year.
 Enbridge customers will get their $100 on their bill, and those without an Enbridge account will get a cheque in the mail in about 8 to 10 weeks.

 As with anything, though, there are certain qualifications: you can’t be living in a multi-family building, and you home can’t be heated electrically.
 Otherwise, as long as you have a WiFi connection, you’ll qualify for the rebate.